 You can download the plugin for free and it will work with any WordPress theme, but if you want to save time, the MasterStudy premium WordPress theme will help you with that.
 The theme starts at $25.

-One unique thing with MasterStudy LMS is that all the key elements are built with Vue.js, which gives you faster page loads and smoother page transitions.
+A unique feature of MasterStudy LMS is that all the key elements are built with Vue.js, which gives you faster page loads and smoother page transitions.

 - Easy-to-use UI.